 When Shouldn't You Switch Car Insurance?

-If you haven't done your research, you should consider how switching car insurance can help you save money or get better service.
-However, if you've examined all the alternatives and your current insurer offers the best combination of coverages, rates and service, it may make sense to stay with the same insurer.
+If you've examined all the alternatives and your current insurer offers the best combination of coverages, rates and service, it may make sense to stay with the same insurer.
 The risk of changing car insurance companies is that you won't get a refund on your current policy and that your new policy doesn't offer you better value for your money.

 To ensure you find the best policy, MoneyGeek has detailed all the steps you should take when deciding whether to change car insurance companies.

-Steps to Take Before Switching Car Insurance Companies
+Steps You Should Take Before Switching Car Insurance Companies

 Because of the ease of online research and purchasing, switching car insurance should be a breeze.
 Follow the steps outlined below to help you narrow down the best car insurance companies for your needs.